somedatapacket/docs.humio.com/content/widgets/world-map.md

 ## Usage

-The world map widget can used with any input that satisfies the format above, but you will usually want to bucket locations using geohashing.
+The world map widget can be used with any input that satisfies the format above, but you will usually want to bucket locations using geohashing.
 Humio provides a function {{< function "worldMap" >}}
 that helps you conform to the format: